TissueMAPS/TissueMAPS/docs/user_guide.rst

    The window content varies between tools depending on their functionality.
 Typically, there is a section for selection of object types and features and a button to submit the tool request to the server.
    In case of the supervised classification (SVC) tool, there is also a section for assigning selections to label classes, which can be used for training of the classifier.

+Let's say you want to perform a supervised classification using the "SVC" tool based on labels provided in form of map selections (see above).
-To perform the classification, click on |classify_button|.
+To perform the classification, select an object type (e.g. ``Cells``) and one or more features from and click on |classify_button|.
 This will submit a request to the server to perform the computation.
 Once the classification is done the result will appear in the "Current result" section of the map control sidebar.

 .. figure:: ./_static/ui_viewer_sidebar_current_result.png
    :width: 75%
    :align: center

-   Map sidebar: current result.
+   Map sidebar: Current result.

    Once a tool result is available a layer will appear in the "Current result" section.
 Similar to object layers, they are represented on the map as vector graphics.
 In contrast to the object layers, however, the filled objects are shown instead outlines.
 Result layers can also be toggled and the opacity can be changed to reveal underlying channel layers (or other tool result layers).